Adam-DeLessio/python-cli-project/readme.md

 # Command Line Contact Book

+### Goals
+- Build a python command line application with full CRUD capabilities.

-#### Technology Used
+### Technology Used
 - Python
 - PeeWee
+- SQL

-#### Description
+### Description
 > Follow the prompts and enjoy your personal, digital rolodex.
-This project utilizes full CRUD to add, view, update, and delete contacts.